verdaux/BookNotes/Cool phrases.md

 - [ ] Unexamined fetish
 - [ ] You have my deeply flawed word
 - [ ] I like whatever is wrong with you.
+- [ ] Indianed so hard.
+Can't recover.